58th Mechanized Infantry Brigade (China)

 The division is part of 20th Corps.
-Under the flag of 58th division it took part in several major battles during the Chinese Civil War.

 History

+Under the flag of 58th division it was part of took part in several major battles during the Chinese Civil War such as the battle of Yangtze Crossing and the Battle of Shanghai.

 In November 1950 the division entered Korea as part of the People's Volunteer Army.
 At this time, the division consisted of the 172nd, 173rd, and 174th Regiments.

-The 58th Division attacked the U.S. Marines holding Hagaru-ri during the Battle of Chosin Reservoir.
-During the battle, Yang Gensi, commander of 3rd Company, 172nd Infantry Regiment, 58th Division, sacrificed himself when holding a strategic position with one of his platoons, as he threw himself into a group of more than 40 UN soldiers while holding a satchel charge, killing himself and some UN soldiers.
-Yang was posthumously awarded as "First Class Hero of People's Volunteer Army", and "Hero of Democratic People's Republic of Korea".
+The 58th Division engaged U.N forces at Hagaru-ri and Kot’ori during the Battle of Chosin Reservoir.
+The division's attacks at Hagaru-ri were unsuccessful.
+The division's attacks at Kot'ori were unsuccessful in halting UN forces from reinforcing their positions Hagaru-ri, but it, along with the 60th division, inflicted severe losses on the convoy.
+Per official Chinese lore, Yang Gensi, commander of 3rd Company, 172nd Infantry Regiment, sacrificed himself when holding a strategic position with one of his platoons by throwing himself himself into a group of more than 40 UN soldiers while holding a satchel charge, killing himself and some UN soldiers.
+Yang was posthumously awarded the titles of "First Class Hero of People's Volunteer Army", and "Hero of Democratic People's Republic of Korea".

-During its deployment in Korea, the division inflicted 11,952 casualties to opposing UN forces, destroyed or damaged 26 aircraft, destroyed or captured 313 tanks and automobiles and 67 artillery pieces.